PurnimaPathak44/Project-1/README.md

 Main Findings:
 - If the objective for a successful movie is to win the Oscars then picking a genre that is more serious such as Drama or Adventure could be beneficial.
 Comedy movies are less likely to be nominated for Oscar awards.
 - Animation, Adventure, Comedy movies are the most frequent multigenre for Oscar awards and second most common multigenre for Non-Oscar movies.
 The budget for this multigenre is rather high (think of production companies such as "Pixar" "Walt Disney") but if the funds are there it may be worth it to try and win an Oscar.
 A good second option would be the Drama and Romance multigenre as it had the highest amount of Oscar wins with 24 Oscar wins.
-- If the success goal is to make a highly rated movie, then the multigenre containing Drama and War may be a good option as they have the highest IMDb Ratings on average.
+- If the success goal is to make a highly rated movie, then the multigenre containing Drama and War may be a good option as they have the highest Review Ratings on average.

 ### 3. "Award Wins vs Oscar Wins vs Box Office Revenue" and "Keywords percentage in Oscar Winners vs Non-Oscar Winners"
 Next we wanted to analyze the Award wins vs Oscar wins vs Box Office Revenue.
 Award wins were movie awards other than the Oscars such as the Sundance film festival awards for example.
 We created a scatter plot with Award Wins as the x value, Oscar wins as the y value, and Box Office Revenue as the value indicator for the size of the marker.
 The larger the marker, the higher the box office revenue.